Ezbob/Diego-Compiler/README.md

 #### If-statements

-If-statements in DanskDiego can be followed a else-statement, or have the else omitted.
+If-statements in Diego can be followed a else-statement, or have the else omitted.
 The predicate must be enclosed by a parenthesis.
 Predicates can be chained using the `&&` or the `||` operators.

 ```